 Arranging for physical activity, when possible

-Providing explanations your child can understand about diagnosis and treatment plan; including your child, when appropriate, in discussions about diagnosis and treatment
+Giving explanations your child can understand about diagnosis and treatment plan.
+And including your child, when appropriate, in discussions about diagnosis and treatment.

 Answering all questions honestly and in understandable language, including, "Am I going to die?"
 (Talk with cancer care team about how to answer.)